How do you stop your parrot from feather plucking or biting, and why do they do it?

 A few minutes of step up training, recall training or trick training before the bird’s breakfast or in the evening if you have removed the food bowls can work wonders.

-If you cannot get to any workshops to see good training in practice, Barbara Heidenreich’s DVDs show her using positive reinforcement techniques with ordinary pet parrots.
+Training workshops are a good idea.
+However, if you cannot get to these to see good training in practice, Barbara Heidenreich’s DVDs show her using positive reinforcement techniques with ordinary pet parrots.
 Notice her calm demeanour and how the birds respond to her.

 Preventing birds from biting each other